Mastering Resin Crafting: How to Clean Uncured Resin from Silicone Molds

 5. Incorrect Resin Ratio

-Sometimes most molds cure but one area doesn’t because the unmixed or mis-measured portion went into that specific mold cavity.
+If your resin requires a 1:1 or 2:1 ratio, even a small measurement mistake can cause partial curing.
+Sometimes most molds cure, but one area doesn’t because the unmixed or mis-measured portion went into that specific mold cavity.

 6. Humidity Issues